Krassmus/blubberforum/README.md

 * Permalinks to threads.
 * Mentioning other users with @username or @"firstname lastname".
 The mentioned person will get a Stud.IP-message and can join the discussion.
 * You can find an aggregated global stream for all activated blubber-forums in all your courses unter "community".
+* Public postings that everyone can read who has added you as a buddy.
+* Private postings to a restricted but expandable group of persons that work like persistent group-chats.

 ![screenshot1](https://raw.github.com/Krassmus/blubberforum/master/assets/images/screenshot1.png)